Texas's 10th congressional district

 Texas's 10th congressional district of the United States House of Representatives stretches from the northwestern portion of the Greater Houston region to the Greater Austin region.
 It includes Houston suburbs such as Katy, Cypress, Tomball, and Prairie View, cities in east-central Texas including Brenham and Columbus, and northern Austin and some suburbs including Pflugerville, Bastrop, Manor, and Elgin.
 The current representative is Michael McCaul.

 For most of the time from 1903 to 2005, the 10th was centered on Austin.
 It originally included large portions of the Texas Hill Country.
 Future President Lyndon B. Johnson represented this district from 1937 to 1949.
 During the second half of the 20th century, Austin's dramatic growth resulted in the district becoming more compact over the years.
 By the 1990s, it was reduced to little more than Austin itself and surrounding suburbs in Travis County.

 However, in a mid-decade redistricting conducted in 2003, the 10th was dramatically altered.
 It lost much of the southern portion of its territory.
 To make up for the loss in population, it was extended all the way to the outer fringes of Houston, making the new district heavily Republican.
 Five-term Democratic incumbent Lloyd Doggett was forced to transfer to another district.
 McCaul won the open seat in 2004, and has held it ever since.

+Redistricting after the 2020 census made the district even more Republican, cutting out much of its territory closer to Houston while adding College Station, home to Texas A&M University.